davidrbourke/DVA-C02/EC2 Instance Storage.md

 ## EC2 Instance Store

-The Elastic Block Storeage (EBS) is a network drive, so there is network latency when accessing it.
+The Elastic Block Storage (EBS) is a network drive, so there is network latency when accessing it.
 To have faster access to storage from an EC2 instance, an **EC2 Instance Store** can use the hard drive attached to the physical server.

 ### Ephemeral storage